Seidel-Michael/ts-serializer/README.md

 Serializer.serializeFile<TestClass>(test, 'test.json').then(() => { console.log('Saved!'); });
 ```

+# New Feature Ideas
+- Implement a custom serialize order for more readable output.

 # Open Issues to consider sometime
 - It is possible to provide different types as T and type in the deserialize methods.
 - It is possible to deserialize a string to a number type.